ionos-cloud/minio-java/docs/API.md

 | [`setBucketVersioning`](#setBucketVersioning)                     |                                                         |
 | [`setObjectLockConfiguration`](#setObjectLockConfiguration)       |                                                         |

-## 1. MinIO Client Builder
+## 1. Client Builder

-MinIO Client Builder is used to create MinIO client.
+Client Builder is used to create a client.
 Builder has below methods to accept arguments.
 | Method          | Description                                                                                                                                |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------------|
 | `endpoint()`    | Accepts endpoint as a String, URL or okhttp3.HttpUrl object and optionally accepts port number and flag to enable secure (TLS) connection. |